 During intermission, WRTI’s Susan Lewis will interview Maestro Labadie, and soprano Amanda Forsythe.

 You don’t want to miss this one!
-The Philadelphia Orchestra and all Mozart, this Sunday, May 19th, from 1 to 3pm on WRTI 90.1 and streaming at wrti.org!
+The Philadelphia Orchestra and all Mozart, this Thursday, May 21st at 7 PM on WRTI HD-2, and Friday, May 22nd from 1 to 3 PM on WRTI 90.1 and streaming at wrti.org!

 Mozart: Masonic Funeral Music, K. 477